Let’s travel to the most amazing country on Earth!

 • Entrance is via Pinciana, once you have tickets, you have to leave bags and umbrellas in the locker room (free).

-• After a short ramp of stairs, you enter the gallery, and you are open-mouthed for two hours.
-There are many masterpieces, one more famous than another; even the rooms themselves are some of the wonders of art, with beautiful ceilings and spectacular walls.
+• After a short ramp of stairs, you enter the gallery and you are open-mouthed for two hours.
+Many masterpieces, one more famous than another, even the rooms themselves are some of the wonders of art with beautiful ceilings and spectacular walls.
 After the visit to the first floor, which has a circular floor, you leave and go up a long ramp that leads to the second floor, where most of the paintings are.

-CLICK HERE AND BUY YOUR TICKET IN ENGLISH FOR THE GALLERIA BORGHESE WITHOUT LINES !!!!
+CLICK ON THE IMAGE BELOW AND BUY YOUR TICKET IN ENGLISH FOR THE GALLERIA BORGHESE WITHOUT LINES !!!!

 CLICK WITHOUT COMMITMENT AND CHECK THE VALUES!